 4. Plan a Vacation

-Every office grant annual leave to the employees so they can take a break from work and change their environment.
-These annual leaves are great in boosting your performance and making you love the job instead of hating it.
-But the employees become so workaholic that they miss to avail their annual leaves and build stress for themselves.
+Every office grants annual leave to the employees so they can take a break from work and change their environment.
+These annual leaves are great for boosting your performance and making you love the job instead of hating it.
+But the employees become so workaholic that they miss to avail themselves their annual leaves and build stress for themselves.